w3c/csswg-drafts/explainer.md

     - E.g. could we instead make the properties define local spatial navigation (e.g. between components) while allowing components to determine navigation behavior inside of themselves?

-### Proposal
+### Other suggested extensions
-The following properties are proposed to provide ways for customization of the spatial navigation.
+The following properties have been suggested to provide ways for customization of the spatial navigation.
+The current specification does not integrate them.
+We prefer focusing on the base functionality for the moment, offering author the ability to add their own behavior via Javascript APIs.

+If experience shows that authors often use the javacript APIs to create solutions similar to the features described below, they could be considered for standardization in a later stage.

 #### `nav-rule` property (CSSUI4)
 - This property can customize the spatial navigation of the group of elements in response to pressing the arrow keys.